-Being aware of conditional probability, Bayes realized that by combining the model for the data variable together with a hypothesized prior distribution for the parameter, he would obtain a joint model for both parameter and variable.
-This procedure then makes available a posterior distribution for the parameter of interest.
-With this in mind, he then supposed the presence of a random source for his parameter, which led to the widely promoted Bayes procedures.
-Making up a missing input to a theorem however leads to a legitimate concern about the validity of the conclusion arising from that theorem.
-Nonetheless, these worries aside, we can still wonder whether the Bayes procedure somehow works, or whether there exists a prior that cancels the effect of this subjectiveness?
+Being aware of conditional probability, Bayes realized that by combining the model for the data variable together with a hypothesized prior distribution for the parameter, he could obtain a joint model for both parameter and variable.
+This then provides a marginal posterior distribution for the parameter of interest.
+With this in mind, he then supposed the presence of a random source for his parameter, which led to the widely promoted Bayes approach.
+Making up a missing input to a theorem can lead to a legitimate concern about the validity of the conclusion from that theorem.
+Nonetheless, these worries aside, we can still wonder whether the Bayes procedure somehow works, or whether there exists a prior that cancels the effect of the subjectiveness?

-Suppose we instigate a default Bayesian calculation with a prior $\pi(\theta)$ on the full parameter to obtain the β -level quantile $\hat{\psi}{\beta}$ for ψ , the parameter of interest.
-We can certainly ask whether $pr\{\psi \leq \hat{\psi}{\beta}\} = \beta$, in the common usage of probability, also called reproducibility.
+Suppose we instigate a default Bayesian calculation with a prior $\pi(\theta)$ on the full parameter and obtain a distribution for the full parameter.
+Then for a scalar interest parameter $\psi(\theta)$ we can determine the marginal distribution and then invert to obtain say a β -level quantile for the interest parameter.
+We can certainly ask how that quantile relates to the true value of the parameter.
+The derivation asserts that if possible parameter values are in accord with the weighting in the prior then accuracy is at the specified β level; but if a different weighting represents the possible θ then the nominal β may be entirely erroneous.
+As this process is well defined and repeatable, we can certainly simulate and see whether and in what manner there is reproducibility.
+In the eventuality that the particular weighting in the prior does not work, then the procedure can be subject to potentially serious consequences.
+This provides meaning to the "potentially dangerous" and "potentially useful" attributes mentioned earlier.
 In other words, does the procedure do as it says?
-Indeed as the procedure is well defined and repeatable we can simulate and see whether and in what manner it is reproducible.
-In the eventuality that it is not, the procedure is subject to potentially serious consequences, such as the standard process of publication retraction.
-In some cases however, we may uncover repetition properties, the reproducibility proposed later by Fisher (1930) and Neyman (1937), yet also implicitly present in Laplace (1812).
-This thus provides meaning to the "potentially dangerous" and "potentially useful" attributes discussed earlier.
+And it gives background to a standard process for publication retraction.

+In some cases, however, we may uncover repetition properties, the reproducibility proposed later by Fisher (1930) and Neyman (1937), yet also implicitly present in Laplace (1812) and next described.

-1.2 Reproducibility.
+1.2 Reproducibility

-Reproducibility is widely acknowledged and affirmed in the sciences; see for example, the editorial by Marcia McNutt (2014), the Editor-in-Chief of the prestigious journal Science and nominee as the next president of the US National Academy of Sciences: She praises the role of reproducibility in science and more broadly the role of statistics in science.
-And in her role of Editor-in-Chief has recently had to administer the retraction of articles in Science (McNutt, 2015).
-And now, for a Bayesian who asserts that $pr\{\psi \leq \hat{\psi}{\beta}\} = \beta$ as mentioned in the Abstract, we can reasonably require that reproducibility apply: Thus the actual probability should be β as in ordinary usage, not the "made-up" usage offered by the improperly invoked conditional probability lemma.
+Reproducibility is widely acknowledged and affirmed in the sciences; see, for example, the editorial by Marcia McNutt (2014), the former Editor-in-Chief of the prestigious journal Science and now president of the US National Academy of Sciences.
+She praises the role of reproducibility in science and more broadly the role of statistics in science, and in her role of Editor-in-Chief has recently administered the retraction of articles in Science (McNutt, 2015).
+And now, for a default Bayesian who asserts probabilities for an unknown parameter, we can reasonably require that reproducibility be verified: that the actual probability should be the asserted probabilities, not just those calculated from some speculative mathematical weighting of possible parameter values.
+If subjective, then state as subjective.

-1.3 Bayes, Statistics, and Science.
+1.3 Bayes, Statistics and Science